Skip to content

 bash

-astria-go dev run --network dusk
+astria-go dev run --network dawn

 cli